nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <span style="font-size: 30px; font-weight: bold; color: #d67d3e">FAQ</span>

 **Q**: Can I use ABCLI without any programming knowledge?
 **A**: Yes, ABCLI is designed to be user-friendly and does not require any coding skills.
-Follow the User Guide to learn the commands and usage patterns, and you’ll be able to use ABCLI effectively.
+Follow the User Guide to learn the commands and usage patterns, and you will be able to use ABCLI effectively.

 **Q**: What operating systems are compatible with ABCLI?
 **A**: ABCLI can be run on any system that supports Java `17` or above, including Windows, macOS, and Linux.
 Refer to [quick start](#Quick-Start) for the step-by-step installation guide.